SteveBarnett/Remixing/_thinking/traits.md

 layout: page
 title: Traits
 added: 2024-12-15
-updated: 2025-01-03
+updated: 2025-01-06
 longerform: true
 ---

 <div class="boxout">
-A special interest about special interests.
+A special interest about special interests.<br>
+Disclaimer: this is me figuring out myself, not assessing or judging anyone else.
 </div>

 I have, apparently, quite a strong resistance to getting a diagnosis.
 I think I'm resisting for some of these reasons.